hiveot/hub.capnp/README.md

 1. The primary objective of HiveOT is to provide a solution to secure the 'internet of things'.

 The state of security of IoT devices is appalling.
 Many of those devices become part of botnets once exposed to the internet.
-It is too easy to hack these devices and most of them do not support firmware updates.
+It is too easy to hack these devices and most of them do not support firmware updates to install security patches.

 This security objective is supported by not allowing direct access to IoT devices and isolate them from the rest of the network.
 Instead, IoT devices discover and connect to a 'hub' to exchange information through publish and subscribe.
 Hub services offer 'capabilities' to clients via a 'gateway' proxy service.
 Capabilities based security ensures that capability can only be used for its intended purpose.
 Unlike authentication tokens which when compromised offer access to all services of the user.